anthonyst91/Filament-Spool-Manager/README.md

 ``` java
     boolean selectSpoolAndInput(String label, float length, float weight);
 ```
-This will open the Filament Spool Manager on a spool selector screen to input the value you've passed.
+This will open RollingUp on a spool selector screen to input the value you've passed.

 Please note that: